|

 the catalog and a replacement is very hard to find

-HE-40, these particular knobs are not found on any
+today.
+These particular knobs are not found on any

 Lafayette equipment other than the KT-135.
 The